What Is EMWIN?

 from the University of Florida and its Physical Plant Division to allow initial placement atop the Dental Science Building at Shands at the University of Florida, where the station resided for a number of years.
-Unfortunately, after the server system was hacked by a Gator by a Gator Amateur Radio Club member, and a subsequent criminal investigation was severely snafoo'd by UPD investigators, the equipment was removed to another much safer location. our system does much the same thing as the EOC EMWIN system; however, we cater
+Unfortunately however, after the server system was hacked by a Gator Amateur Radio Club member, and a subsequent criminal investigation was severely snafoo'd by UPD investigators, the equipment was removed to another much safer location. our system does much the same thing as the EOC EMWIN system; however, we cater